pereznetworks/TD-Project7/README.md

 ## Prep and Build Steps:

-### Step 1: Featuring Projects 1 thru 5
+### Step 1: Featuring Your Web App, Web Server or Projects

-- Verify that all Projects pass a Quality check and all shined up for display
+- Verify that all projects to be featured pass a quality check and are all shined up for display

 - Must have finished projects, that are ready to go live
   - ideally Github public repo or some other public place for visitors to see your code